1 – Call us…or we will call you!

 Do this as soon as you get the invite.
 Getting to know your peers who will be experiencing this program with you will certainly help to ease any concerns.
 You are probably not the only person with that question, so ask it!
 It will probably help someone else out (and who doesn’t love being helpful?).
 Engage!
 We post polls, blogs, tips, and reminders and we love seeing you interact with each other.
 It will also make arrivals that much more fun because you will feel like you are reuniting with old friends!

-9 – SAI pre-departure packet of study abroad love!
+9 – SAI Ready-Set-Go Pack! of study abroad love!

+This digital pack (sent out 8 weeks prior to arrival) is your Bible for your study abroad experience.
 Open it, read it, love it.
-Especially the student handbook.
+Especially the pre-departure guide.
 This gets refined every term by Admissions, on-site staff, interns, alums, ambassadors and it really is the most helpful piece of literature you can read.

 10 – Keep in touch!